Takayoshi-Aoyagi/kuzilla/README.md

 *Kuzilla* is a simple viewer for Docker Registry 2.0.

 This repository contains the web frontend, written in AngularJS.
-And alse contains REST API, written in node.js with express
+And also contains REST API, written in node.js with express

 ## Requirement